slsa-framework/slsa/README.md

 *   ○ = required at this level unless there is a justification
 *   ✓ \* = required at this level, but best effort because it depends on hermeticity, which is not required at this level
-*   † = detection is allowed instead of prevention
-*   ↓, ↓↓ = lower requirements (details TBD)
+*   ↓ = lower requirements (details TBD)

 Note: The actual requirements will necessarily be much more detailed and nuanced.
 We only provide a brief summary here for clarity.

 **[Source]** A source meets SLSA 3 if:

-*   **[Readability]** The artifact must be in the preferred form of work for making modifications to it.
-(Example: JPEG images are OK, executable ELF files are not.)
+*   **[Version Control]** Every change to the source is tracked in a version control system that identifies who made the change, what the change was, and when that change occurred.
+*   **[Verified History]** The version control history indicates which actor identities (author, uploader, reviewer, etc.) and timestamps were strongly authenticated.
 *   **[Retention]** The artifact and its change history are retained indefinitely and cannot be deleted.
-*   **[Change History]** The change history is unforgeable and includes, among other things, authenticated uploader and reviewer identities as well as trusted review and submission timestamps.
 *   **[Two-Person Review]** At least two trusted persons agreed to every change in the history.

 **[Build]** A build process qualifies for SLSA 3 if:

-*   **[Automation]** All build steps were fully automated, i.e. no manual commands.
+*   **[Scripted]** All build steps were fully defined in some sort of "build script".
+The only manual command, if any, was to invoke the build script.
+*   **[Build Service]** All build steps ran using some build service, such as a Continuous Integration (CI) platform, not on a developer's workstation.
 *   **[Isolation]** The build steps ran in an isolated environment free of influence from other build instances, whether prior or concurrent.
 *   **[Hermeticity]** All build steps, sources, and dependencies were fully